livingxdead/hashima-islands-missions/README.md

 ---
 Mission files for the DayZ map Hashima Islands

-These mission files are much simpler versions for server owners and with the crash fixes.
+These mission files are much simpler versions for server owners with the crash fixes and other improvements.

 ## Setup